Organization of the New York City Police Department: Leadership

-The department is headed by and under the control of a civilian Police Commissioner, who is appointed by the Mayor of New York City.
+The department is headed by and under the control of a civilian police commissioner, who is appointed by the mayor of New York City.
 The current commissioner is Jessica Tisch.

 The department's executive staff is divided into two areas: civilian and uniformed.
-The civilian staff is responsible for support services and departmental management, while uniformed officers investigate crimes and conduct law enforcement operations.
+The civilian staff is responsible for support services and departmental management, while uniformed officers, plainclothes officers and detectives investigate crimes and conduct law enforcement operations.